AlexDpy/dotfiles/README.md

-These dotfiles work fine on Linut Mint.
+These dotfiles work fine on Linux Mint.

 * Clone this repo
 * Run the `install`